sophiaburnett/sophiaburnett.github.io/about.md

 **Current research:** <br>
 - Exploration of a contrastive French corpus of hybrid human/AI texts to create a framework for the location of human embodied discourse.
 - Digital discourse analysis and hermeneutic.
 WiP presented at [Johannes Angermuller](https://www.open.ac.uk/people/ja9447)'s seminar 'Truth in Discourse (In a post-truth world)'on August 16th 2024.<br>
--Embodied Syntax and Intersubjectivity in Multilingual Ecologies.
+- Embodied Syntax and Intersubjectivity in Multilingual Ecologies.
 EU proposal with [Anna Cardinaletti](https://www.unive.it/data/people/5591509). <br>
--Human post-edition of computer generated texts, understanding what we think makes a text 'human'.
+- Human post-edition of computer generated texts, understanding what we think makes a text 'human'.
 An ongoing open corpus multilingual project.
 See: The [Human Inside Project](https://sites.google.com/view/humaninside/home) <br>

 **Previously:** <br> Classically trained, I was a professional dancer for fifteen years before joining la Sorbonne Paris 1 │ le Conservatoire Européen d'Ecriture Audiovisuelle to study French screenwriting.
 I then worked as a script doctor and translator for film, TV, theatre, and advertising, and also published a couple of novels, one of which, a historical fiction titled  ['A Useless Mouth'](https://www.amazon.co.uk/Useless-Mouth-Philippa-Knight-trilogy/dp/1731374046) was studied by International section lycéen.nes in France.